 If you suspect your dog has had access to grapes or similar fruits and may have eaten some, they need to see a vet immediately.
 It is recommended to contact animal poison control to report the toxicity so they may advise you and your veterinarian on the level of toxicity.

 Sadly, any sort of delay to see if the problem passes may make it too late.
-At that point, the vet’s chief goal will be to try to minimize damage by blocking absorption of the toxins and reducing damage to the kidneys if at all possible.
+At that point, the veterinarian’s chief goal will be to try to minimize damage by blocking absorption of the toxins and reducing damage to the kidneys if at all possible.
 This could involve treatments such as activated charcoal, inducing vomiting, and administering intravenous fluids.

-This treatment may continue within the hospital for several days and the vet will monitor the dog’s kidney function with blood and urine tests.
+This treatment may continue within the hospital for several days and the veterinarian will monitor the dog’s kidney function with blood and urine tests.
 Ultimately, time is of the essence and the sooner treatment commences, the better the prognosis.